gjtorikian/panino-docs/README.md

 # Reporting

 Panino also supports reporting methods that are missing documentation.
-Currently, this is only supproted for `"jsd"`-style parsing.
+Currently, this is only supported for `"jsd"`-style parsing.
 There are two ways to report missing documentation:

 * By passing in `report: true`, Panino will print out a list of missing methods in a class, along with a percentage indicating the overall coverage.
 * By passing in `reportOnly: true`, Panino's `parse()` will return a `reportObject` instead of an `ast`, as the second argument in the callback.
 You can then take this object and iterate over it any way you choose.